Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Marvel at the gorgeous sceneries that are very relaxing.
 Without a doubt, it’s a perfect place to capture beautiful photos.

-Central Korean Pine Tree Lane, Metasequoia Lane, Dodamsambong Garden and Moon Hill
+The views of Central Korean Pine Tree Lane, Metasequoia Lane, Dodamsambong Garden, and Moon Hill

 Getting around Central Korean Pine Tree Lane, Metasequoia Lane, Dodamsambong Garden, and Moon Hill